rajangdavis/osvc_ruby/README.md

 - [x] Make version default to 1.3 but an option to be set in the config class

+- [x] Need to update QueryResults to split the queries

+- [x] Need to update QueryResults to be able to manipulate the results

+- [ ] Figure out subclasses

 - [ ] Follow with next Classes (Accounts,ServiceCategories, Incidents)

-- [ ] Need to update QueryResults to split the queries

-- [ ] Need to update QueryResults to be able to manipulate the results

-- [ ] Need to finish up the Account object

 - [ ] Allow for the prefer:exclude-null-properties header => update config and connect class, update tests